davidinmy/davidinmy/README.md

 MSc student at NYU Tandon
 -------------------------

-I am an MSc student in Electric and Computer Engineering @ NYU Tandon.
+I am an MSc student in Electrical and Computer Engineering @ NYU Tandon.
 I got my BSc Computer Science degree and graduated from the University of Nottingham on June 2022.
 I aim to be a full-stack developer and I am passionate about MERN technologies.
 Besides, I love traveling all around the world and I've been to more than 15 countries so far.

 *   🌍  I'm based in New York
 *   ✉️  You can contact me at [heliushanchuan@gmail.com](mailto:heliushanchuan@gmail.com)